Mandres-les-Roses

-Mandres-les-Roses (/fr/) is a commune in the southeastern suburbs of Paris, France.
-It is located 22.1 km from the center of Paris.
+Mandres-les-Roses (/fr/; 'Mandres-the-Roses') is a commune in the southeastern suburbs of Paris, France.
+It is located in Val-de-Marne, 22.1 km from the centre of Paris, on the departmental border with both Essonne and Seine-et-Marne.
 The palaeographer and archivist Robert Marichal (1904–1999) was born in Mandres-les-Roses.

-Geography
+Toponymy

+'Mandres' derives from the Latin word mandra, meaning 'hut'.
+During the Middle Ages, the area was occupied by temporary shepherds' huts and later by hermits.
+The commune became known for rose cultivation, and roses from the commune were shipped by train to Paris.
+The commune of Mandres officially adopted the name Mandres-les-Roses in 1958.

 Climate

 Mandres-les-Roses has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Mandres-les-Roses is 11.9 C. The average annual rainfall is 698.3 mm with December as the wettest month.
 The temperatures are highest on average in July, at around 20.2 C, and lowest in January, at around 4.5 C. The highest temperature ever recorded in Mandres-les-Roses was 40.1 C on 6 August 2003; the coldest temperature ever recorded was -16.0 C on 8 January 2010.